aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 === Blunt (but Revisable) General Statements

-One of those historic (2006-2009) "Get a Mac" commercials by Apple (the company) comes to mind, when talking about this aspect of natural language.
+One of those historic (2006-2009) "Get a Mac" commercials @getAMac by Apple (the company) comes to mind, when talking about this aspect of natural language.
 The espisode in question begins with the character interpreting "PC" making a very blunt statement about how easy it is to use a PC, and then some small, hard to read text suddenly appears down at the bottom of the screen.
 We are told that this is just some "legal copy" (a kind of legal disclaimer), because apparently the claim about how "easy" it is to use PC requires a "little more" explanation.
 PC goes on to make more and more of such "bold" claims, and the legal copy promptly grows, until it floods the entirety of the screen.

 In any case, when describing an algorithm, the students from the experiment by Miller tended to begin by the most general and crucial step of the procedure, to only then deal with those special cases which required a different sort of treatment.
 This strategy of dealing with complexity: the further refinement, or "annotation" of a blunt initial general statement, seems to be a pervasive idea; and we will encounter it again later.